justinribeiro/speedometer-pwa/README.md

 I implemented [AmbientLightSensor API](https://developer.mozilla.org/en-US/docs/Web/API/AmbientLightSensor) to enable a dark mode while driving at night.
 To get this working in Chrome on Android you have to enable Generic Sensor extra classes, which is behind a flag: chrome://flags#enable-generic-sensor-extra-classes

 ![20181207-day-night-mode](https://user-images.githubusercontent.com/643503/49672919-8c544d80-fa21-11e8-9f2c-80b1d582b21c.png)

+## Screen lock

+Since M71, the [WakeLock API](https://www.w3.org/TR/wake-lock/) has been enabled for testing purposes (see the current status on [Chrome Platform Status](https://www.chromestatus.com/feature/4636879949398016)).
+This ideally allows us to keep the screen from going into power saving mode and generally an off state.
+I've enabled this (you'll need M71 Chrome for Android) for testing.

 ## Dev